Here are a few things as teachers that we have to consider…

 Please be assured that the teachers at Just Dance understand the requirements for each grade, in each dance genre and will ensure that children meet these before being put forward for an exam.
 We want the children to feel confident and happy entering the exam so it is a positive experience.
 We do not want to enter children who might fail their exam as this could be a huge knock to their confidence.

 If your child is not taking an exam, we are always very considerate to all children in an exam class to ensure that they feel no different to those taking an exam.
-Certificates are handed out to all the children regardless if they take an exam or not.
+Those children not taking an exam still prepare in the same way with the rest of the class.
+They stay in the same class with their same friends and move up to the next grade with the rest of the class when their friends do.
+Certificates are also handed out to all the children regardless if they take an exam or not.